FILE: Optics of the Future: Realism & Fantasy

 The optics of the future in the context of the Internet of Things

 But what could the glasses of the future look like?
-At the beginning of the 2000s, it was very difficult to imagine what, twenty years later, we could do with a phone…Will it be the same with our glasses?
+At the start of the 2000s, it was very difficult to imagine what, twenty years later, we could do with a phone…Will it be the same with our glasses?
 It's possible.
 We could even be dazzled even more.

 Indeed, the glasses of the future could and should integrate a form of artificial intelligence much more developed than that which we know.
 So, yes, the start seems very long for connected glasses but we must also take into account our awareness of the possibilities, much greater than in the last century.

 According to EyeSee Mag : "Not only will AI be able to reproduce precise behavior but it will also be able to predict, judge, learn from what the user sees, reads, writes, listens to then be able to adapt or anticipate.
-Associated with ever more abundant data, with even more efficient technologies dedicated to artificial intelligence, with ever more advanced algorithms, the assistants who will equip our glasses of tomorrow will undoubtedly know the habits inside out of their owner and will be able to identify and anticipate their needs at their request to quickly become indispensable. "
+Associated with ever-increasing data, with even more efficient technologies dedicated to artificial intelligence, with ever more advanced algorithms, the assistants who will equip our glasses of tomorrow will undoubtedly know the habits inside out of their owner and will be able to identify and anticipate their needs at their request to quickly become indispensable. "

 Above all, the glasses must automatically be integrated into an environment connected , called the "Internet of Things" (IoT), an infrastructure that connects all connected objects (from the fridge to the TV to the cat's bowl?)